VKRP Reports

 Student- and Classroom-Level Reports

-These reports allow school and program staff to see the range of skills within individual students and across all students in their classrooms.
+These reports provide data that can be used by teachers and administrators to support students in their continual development and growth during their early education.
 When used in combination with other data, they help provide educators with information about where to provide support to meet students’ needs.

 Program, School, and Division-Level Reports